Hokkaido: Governor

 The current governor of Hokkaido is Naomichi Suzuki.
 He won the governorship in the gubernatorial election in 2019 as an independent.
 In 1999, Hori was supported by all major non-Communist parties and Itō ran without party support.
 Before 1983, the governorship had been held by Liberal Democrats Naohiro Dōgakinai and Kingo Machimura for 24 years.
 In the 1971 election when Machimura retired, the Socialist candidate Shōhei Tsukada lost to Dōgakinai by only 13,000 votes; Tsukada was also supported by the Communist Party – the leftist cooperation in opposition to the US-Japanese security treaty had brought joint Socialist-Communist candidates to victory in many other prefectural and local elections in the 1960s and 1970s.
-In 1959, Machimura had defeated Yokomichi's father Setsuo in the race to succeed Hokkaidō's first elected governor, Socialist Toshibumi Tanaka who retired after three terms.
+In 1959, Machimura had defeated Yokomichi's father Setsuo in the race to succeed Hokkaido's first elected governor, Socialist Toshibumi Tanaka who retired after three terms.
 Tanaka had only won the governorship in 1947 in a run-off election against Democrat Eiji Arima because no candidate had received the necessary vote share to win in the first round as required by law at the time.

 Assembly

 The Hokkaido Legislative Assembly has 100 members from 47 electoral districts.
 As of April 2015, the LDP caucus holds a majority with 51 seats, the DPJ-led group has 26 members.
-Other groups are the Hokkaidō Yūshikai of New Party Daichi and independents with twelve seats, Kōmeitō with eight, and the Japanese Communist Party with four members.
+Other groups are the Hokkaido Yūshikai of New Party Daichi and independents with twelve seats, Kōmeitō with eight, and the Japanese Communist Party with four members.
 General elections for the Hokkaido assembly are currently held together with gubernatorial elections in the unified local elections (last round: April 2015).

 National representation

-For the lower house of the National Diet, Hokkaidō is divided into twelve single-member electoral districts.
+For the lower house of the National Diet, Hokkaido is divided into twelve single-member electoral districts.
 In the 2017 election, candidates from the governing coalition of Liberal Democrats and Kōmeitō won seven districts and the main opposition Constitutional Democrats five.
-For the proportional election segment, Hokkaidō and Tokyo are the only two prefectures that form a regional "block" district of their own.
+For the proportional election segment, Hokkaido and Tokyo are the only two prefectures that form a regional "block" district of their own.
 The Hokkaido proportional representation block elects eight Representatives.

 In 2017, the Liberal Democratic Party received 28.8% of the proportional vote and won three seats, the Constitutional Democratic Party won three (26.4% of the vote), one seat each went to Kibō no Tō (12.3%) and Kōmeitō (11.0%).
 The Japanese Communist Party, who won a seat in 2014, lost their seat in 2017 while receiving 8.5% of the votes.

-In the upper house of the National Diet, a major reapportionment in the 1990s halved the number of Councillors from Hokkaidō per election from four to two.
-After the elections of 2010 and 2013, the Hokkaido electoral district – like most two-member districts for the upper house – is represented by two Liberal Democrats and two Democrats.
-In the 2016 upper house election, the district magnitude will be raised to three, Hokkaidō will then temporarily be represented by five members and six after the 2019 election.
+In the upper house of the National Diet, a major reapportionment in the 1990s halved the number of Councillors from Hokkaido per election from four to two.
+After the elections of 2010 and 2013, the Hokkaido electoral district – like most two-member districts for the upper house – was represented by two Liberal Democrats and two Democrats.
+In the 2016 upper house election, the district magnitude would be raised to three, Hokkaido would then temporarily be represented by five members and six after the 2019 election.

 International relations

-Hokkaidō has relationships with several provinces, states, and other entities worldwide.
+Hokkaido has relationships with several provinces, states, and other entities worldwide.